Golf is more than just a club and a ball. The best shots are produced by properly sandwiched balls and the golfer’s club stroke.

 What effect does the rate of spin have on your shots?

-Do coverings have an effect on the performance of a golf ball?
+Do coverings affect the performance of a golf ball?

-Does the spin rate of the golf ball have an effect on shots?
+Does the spin rate of the golf ball affect shots?

 What function do dimples serve?

-More important than the one or two strokes it could save you per round is the potential game improvement.
+The potential game improvement is more important than the one or two strokes it could save you per round.

 When it comes down to it, that is exactly why we are here…

-I hope that this article has given you some new information that will help you choose the best golf ball for high handicappers.
+I hope this article has given you some new information to help you choose the best golf ball for high handicappers.